nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JQUERY.md

         Chain a `.then()` method to the ajax call, and when it is complete build a DOM component for each song with the following structure.
-Use the jQuery append() method to put each song in the DOM.
+Use the jQuery append() method to put an HTML representation of each song the DOM as a child component of the .

             <section class="song">
                 <h1 class="song__title">{Title of song}</h1>